 A smart thermostat is similar to a programmable thermostat but goes a step further by adjusting the temperature automatically based on your cooling schedule.
 Over time, it will learn what temperatures you prefer when you’re at home, sleeping, and away from home, so you don’t have to worry about changing the temperature manually or adjusting the cooling schedule yourself.
 That way, you can avoid wasting energy when no one is home and can come home to a comfortable environment.

-What Is a Reasonable Thermostat Temperature for a House in the Winter?
+What Is a Reasonable Thermostat Temperature Setting for a House in the Winter?

 While Iowa is hot and humid in the summer, it becomes frigid in the winter, with temperatures dipping into the teens.
 With that kind of cold, proper home heating is essential.
 Here are some tips to stay comfortable throughout the winter months.